-Voldemort watched him, unmoving again, only the muscles on his white jaw stretched and relaxed occasionally.
-Then he took a short, deep breath, his thin nostrils widening for a fraction of a second.
+Voldemort watched him, still again, only the muscles on his white jaw stretched and relaxed occasionally.
+Then he took a short, loud breath, his thin nostrils widening for a fraction of a second.

 "Harry Potter," he said softly then, "...has returned to Hogwarts.
 He has returned to save his pitiful little friend..."

 The Elder Wand moved a little and Ron fell to the ground, curling up and moaning.

 "...who thought he could challenge the Dark Lord.
 Who thought he could summon him like a pet for a play..."

 There was an unmistakeable anger in that voice, cold and sharp like a knife-edge.